 - Blood Toxicology & Gas Chromatography

 If you have been arrested for DWI, then you are likely facing a driver’s license suspension by the Texas Department of Public Safety (DPS).
 In order to try and save your license, it’s important you request an Administrative License Revocation (ALR) Hearing from DPS within 15 days from the date of your DWI arrest (there no exceptions).
 This hearing will give you an opportunity to avoid a driver’s license suspension.
 It will also give our office an opportunity to cross examine the arresting officer before your criminal case goes to court.

 In the event your driver’s license gets suspended, our DWI lawyer can help you apply for an occupational driver’s license that will allow you to continue to drive.

 FORT WORTH DWI DEFENSE BLOG

-IF YOU ARE LOOKING FOR MORE INFORMATION, CHECK OUT OUR DWI BLOG:
+IF YOU ARE LOOKING FOR MORE INFORMATION, CHECK OUT OUR FORT WORTH DWI LAWYER BLOG:

 We have all heard about sting operations; operations where the police set someone up to be caught committing a crime.
 When done correctly, the public can be proud of the proactive enforcement of the law.
 When done incorrectly, the public should be outraged that the police are preying on vulnerable individuals and manufacturing cases that...